 Regular verbs in the future tense are conjugated by adding the following endings to the infinitive form of the verb: -é, -ás, -á, -emos, -éis, -án.

 There are twelve common verbs that are irregular in the future tense.
 Their endings are regular, but their stems change.
-Since the endings are the same as all other future tense verbs, we show only the "yo" form, and have put the irregular stem in bold.
+Since the endings are the same as all other future tense verbs, we show only the “yo” form, and have underlined the irregular stem.
 We have also grouped them according to their patterns of change.

 Note that compound verbs based on the irregular verbs inherit the same irregularities.
 Here are a few examples: